Vietnam's second-biggest property developer faces cash crunch -sources

 Two sources with direct knowledge of the matter told Reuters the company was trying to sell distressed assets, including hotels and resorts, to raise cash to pay back loans and fund its operations.
 The sources declined to be named because of the sensitivity of the matter.

-No Va Land did not immediately respond to an emailed request for comment.
+No Va Land did not respond to an emailed request for comment.

-The liquidity squeeze is the result of the authorities' crackdown on the market for privately placed corporate bonds, which have been widely used as an alternative source of cash by real estate firms after a tightening in lending conditions since the middle of this year.
+The company's stock price was down by nearly 7% by midday on Monday, making it one of the worst performers in the Vietnam index, which was down by 2.7% at 0600 GMT.

+Trading has nearly stopped, according to data from Hochiminh Stock Exchange, with only 17,600 shares of the company traded by midday, the lowest volume in a year.

 "Debts are coming due this year-end and, with the current tightening regulations on loans given to real estate firms, it's hard for the company to have cash," one of the sources said.

+"It hurts," he said, adding: "We hope the State Bank of Vietnam will work out measures to help real estate developers and investors to have access to credit."

+On Sunday Vietnam's central bank said in an interview the bank had held meetings with commercial banks and offered liquidity support to those in need, confirming a Reuters report from last week.

-The company has been asked by Vietnam's central bank to redeem some of its corporate bonds because they had been missold to investors without proper information about the risks, a third source said, aggravating its liquidity woes.
+The central bank has asked the company to redeem some of its corporate bonds because they had been missold to investors without proper information about the risks, a third source said, aggravating its liquidity woes.

+This year No Va Land has been the biggest issuer of corporate bonds among Vietnam's property firms, according to the Vietnam Bond Market Association, an industry body, placing debt worth 9,857 billion dongs ($396.3 million).

+No Va Land's dollar-denominated debt, which is a small portion of its total bonds, has come under pressure in recent sessions, and prices for a $300 million convertible bond VN236428117= due in July 2026 have dropped sharply to 81.59 cents on the dollar.

 Founded in 2007, No Va Land is active mostly in residential property and luxury resorts.
 It is Vietnam's second-biggest listed property firm, with a market capitalisation of $4.7 billion, after Vingroup's real estate unit Vinhomes VIC.HM.